sherpal/ScalangularLab/README.md

 #### Reactive forms

-Angular [Reactive Forms](https://angular.io/guide/reactive-forms) allow one to bind form input to JavaScript object, with as small reactive interface on top.
+Angular [Reactive Forms](https://angular.io/guide/reactive-forms) allow one to bind form input to JavaScript objects, with a small reactive interface on top.
 The main issue of that library is that all types vanish in the process, making it extremely weak to refactoring, and unpleasant to work with on a larger scale.

 The `forms.abstractcontrolwrapper` packages builds a Scala layer on top of that to overcome that difficulty.